yogeshnile/Tic-Tac-Toe-Game-on-Python-GUI/README.md

 # Tic-Tac-Toe-Game-on-Python-GUI :notebook:
-In this repo i have created Tic Tak Toe game on Python GUI (Pygame).
+In this repo i have created Tic Tac Toe game on Python GUI (Pygame).

 # Dependentias :warning:
 ```python